A-Z of waste

 Which bin?
 Small cardboard: Recycling

 Waxed cardboard: LandfillAlternative option Cardboard boxes can be reused for shipping and moving house.
-Encourage suppliers to take back packaging wherever possible More information Reduce, reuse, recycle -
+Encourage suppliers to take back packaging wherever possible. -

 Which bin?
-Landfill Alternative option Donate clothings in good condition to local charities and op-shops or host a clothes swap More information Sustainability Victoria -
+Landfill Alternative option Donate clothing in good condition to UMSU, local charities and op-shops or host a clothes swap.
+More information Locate your nearest clothing and textiles donation point using Planet Ark's Recycling Near You finder. -

 Which bin?
-Landfill Alternative option Use a reusable mug or dine in More information Coffee cups -
+Landfill Alternative option Use a reusable cup from our Choose to Reuse program at the Student Precinct or get a reusable Keep Cup from the University's Merchandise shop.
+More information Coffee cups

 Single-serve coffee pods are too small to be sorted correctly in the current recycling system.